 Patellofemoral pain syndrome (PFPS) also known as runners knee, chondromalacia patellae is a generic term used to describe kneecap pain at the front of the knee.
 Symptoms include an aching pain in the knee joint, particularly at the front of the knee around and under the patella.
 Treatment includes rest, applying ice or cold therapy to reduce pain and inflammation along with a full rehabilitation program of specific exercises along with knee taping.
 Read more on patella pain treatment.

 Hamstring strains commonly know as a pulled hamstring is a sudden sharp pain at the back of the thigh.
 Treatment for this injury involves immediate first aid of rest, ice, and compression followed by a full rehabilitation and exercise program.
-Symptoms of a hamstring strain include pains whilst sprinting or a fast stretching movement or high kick.
-Read more on treatment of hamstring strains.
+Pulled hamstrings are either caused whilst sprinting, or from a fast stretching movement or high kick.

-If you have any of the following symptoms you should seek further medical assistance.
+If you have any of the following symptoms you should seek further medical assistance about your Netball injury:

 - Severe pain, especially on walking

 - Altered sensation in the foot – such as a feeling of “pins and needles” (paresthesia) or a “loss of feeling” (anaesthesia).